 Content-Knowledge and Skills.
-Subject specific pedagogy Resources and support Students use different Shakespeare texts to develop an understanding of his works and bringing plays to life, not just reading them.
-They are also introduced to a modern play that is used at GCSE Language skills are developed through reading scripts and using vocal skills Modelling of examples using classroom based activities or clips to engage students Questioning is differentiated so that all learners can contribute to the lesson.
-Choice of activity is given so that the learning is more personalised. +1 challenge offered for those who want to extend their learning

-Habits Feedback, assessment and progress.
-How are students assessed?
+Subject specific pedagogy Resources and support Students use texts that are available at KS4, extracts of these are reproduced for an audience using staging, stage directions and an understanding of the type of text they are studying Language skills are developed through reading scripts and using vocal skills Modelling of examples using classroom based activities or clips to engage students Questioning is differentiated so that all learners can contribute to the lesson.
+Choice of activity is given so that the learning is more personalised. +1 challenge offered for those who want to extend their learning Feedback, assessment and progress.
+Habits How are students assessed?
 How does this demonstrate progress?
-Here you might consider the minimum skills you would Half termly performance assessments focussing on character, voice, movement and genre.
-Students are want students to have developed through the learning specifically assessed on a part of the script, which replicates the GCSE scripted examination, bringing it tasks and pedagogy in your subject lessons over the to life for an audience course of this year.
+Half termly performance assessments focussing on character, voice, movement and genre.
+Students are specifically assessed on a part of the script, which replicates the GCSE scripted examination, bringing it to life for an audience How do children receive feedback on their learning?
+Verbal feedback given throughout lessons both on final performance of it and while they are rehearsing to develop their learning How is feedback used to inform planning/ SoL?
+DIRT tasks are used to develop own progress, students take control of their Next Step so they can make their learning more personalised from the feedback given to them Here you might consider the minimum skills you would want students to have developed through the learning tasks and pedagogy in your subject lessons over the course of this year.
 See example below.
-How do children receive feedback on their learning?
-Year 8: Verbal feedback given throughout lessons both on final performance of it and while they are rehearsing Independence - creating a personal character from the script to develop their learning How is feedback used to inform planning/SoL?
-Resilience - continuing to push selves with more difficult texts and wording (Shakespeare) DIRT tasks are used to develop own progress, students take control of their Next Step so they can make their learning more personalised from the feedback given to them
+Year 8: Independence - using own knowledge of how scripts are laid out to create a performance to engage the audience Collaboration - working with others to produce a performance, focussing specifically on developing each other's skills using a script as a starting point for performance